microsounds/microsounds.github.io/.src/notes/dotfiles.md

     * _A [suite of unit tests]({GIT_REMOTE}/atelier/blob/master/.github/workflows/ci.yml) ensures a reproducible installation with each revision._

 Basic installation instructions are provided, along with some documentation for the most essential components.

+## Tested and supported platforms
+* Any conventional BIOS/UEFI-compliant x86-based Personal Computer
+* x86-based Chromebooks in Developer Mode (SeaBIOS), or liberated with UEFI firmware (Coreboot).
+    * _See <https://mrchromebox.tech/> for more information on unlocking your bootloader._
+* Virtualized Docker containers for use in CI/CD workflows
+* Next Thing Co.
+PocketC.H.I.P armhf-based portable ~~toy computer~~ linux handheld
+* Termux terminal emulator and Linux environment for Android
+    * _Currently, only a single-user minimal shell environment is supported._

 [![scrot]][scrot]
 > **PICTURED**<br>